janegilring/PIMTools/README.md

 Run the following command to configure the execution policy:
 *Set-ExecutionPolicy RemoteSigned*

 Make sure you start PowerShell with "Run As Administrator" before running the command.
+Alternatively, run the following if you do not have Administrator privileges:
+*Set-ExecutionPolicy RemoteSigned -Scope CurrentUser*

 3. **Install the PIMTools module**